1. Expand networks of educated, mentored women who contribute to Afghanistan’s positive development.

 We have high ambitions for the number of scholars we want to support.

-Building community networks within the 6,500,000-member Afghan diaspora (equivalent to 18.4% of the Afghan total population!), connecting with different individuals, groups and organisations, and mobilising volunteers from the diaspora and ally community, is also vital.
+Building community networks within the 6,500,000-member Afghan diaspora (equivalent to 18.4% of the Afghan total population) and connecting with different individuals, groups and organisations, whilsy mobilising volunteers from the diaspora and ally community is hugely important.

 – Hosting an annual Afghan diaspora academic conference